 Lesson plans and field trip resources created by teachers, students and scientists.

-Teaching Science Outdoors is a program for Elementary teachers with several sessions held each summer.
+- Teaching Science Outdoors is a program for Elementary teachers with summers sessions (dependent on funding).

-The Kellogg Bird Sanctuary is the front door to KBS and is the home-base for most K-12 field trips on a wide range of topics connected to KBS science and natural resources.
-If you don’t see a tour that fits your needs or your curriculum, please contact Kara Haas, to discuss custom field trip ideas.
+The Kellogg Bird Sanctuary hosts K-12 field trips on a wide range of topics connected to KBS science and natural resources.
+If you don’t see a tour that fits your needs or your curriculum, please contact Misty Klotz, to discuss custom field trip ideas.

 Training for Graduate Students in Science Communication and Outreach

 Each year MSU STEM graduate students are offered the opportunity to apply to be Science Education and Outreach Fellows.
 Fellows work to coordinate professional development, lead field trips, visit classrooms and create lesson plans to help explain their research to new audiences.
 More information: Financial Support and Housing for Graduate Students.

 Have questions?
 Send us an email! or Complete the form below!